DayBr3ak/wow-better-cli/README.md

 ```text
 $ npm install -g wow-better-cli
 ```
 wow-better-cli is, as the name implies, a CLI tool.
-The tool will keep track of your installed addons in a .addons.json file in your WoW install folder.
+The tool will keep track of your installed addons in a addons.json file in your AppData folder.
 The tool works on all platforms.
-If you're not on Windows or installed WoW in a different place than `C:/Program Files (x86)/World Of Warcaft`, specify the `WOWPATH` environment variable to tell the tool where to work.
+The tool will ask you on first use to enter the directory of your wow installation.
+If it is in a protected directory (like in Program Files) run it as Administrator.

 ## Features
 Implemented: